rexprimer/rexprimer/README.md

 # 💫 About Me:
-🌱 Building scalable systems with microservices and Spring Cloud.<br>☸️ Mastering the art of container orchestration with Kubernetes.<br>🔣Contributing to and learning from the open-source community.<br>⚡️ Exploring the possibilities of serverless architectures.<br><br>💬 Ask me about C/C++, Java, JavaScript, Node, SAP-ABAP, SpringBoot, HANA, Azure Cloud, CI/CD, Terraform, CI/CD, Docker Kubernetes.<br><br>Open to new skills and exciting collaborations!
+🌱 Building scalable systems with microservices and Spring Cloud.<br>☸️ Mastering the art of container orchestration with Kubernetes.<br>🔣Contributing to and learning from the open-source community.<br>⚡️ Exploring the possibilities of serverless architectures.<br><br>💬 Ask me about C/C++, Java, JavaScript, Node, SAP-ABAP, SpringBoot, HANA, Azure Cloud, CI/CD, Terraform, CI/CD, Docker Kubernetes.<br><br>🤝Open to new skills and exciting collaborations!
 Let's connect! ✨<br>📫 How to reach me vikash_chaurasia@outlook.com

 ## 🌐 Socials: